gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 		* 26.06.2023 - Created the archive.
 === "1.2.0.59"
 	- The archive is updated frequently, below is the list of changes:
+		* 28.08.2023 - Fixed Dodgy Doc HQ mod to actually be used.
+Added `dxvk.gplAsyncCache = true` to :material-file-cog:`dxvk.conf`.
 		* 26.08.2023 - Updated Project Glass.
 Added community's fixes to Various Fixes.
 Returned more up-to-date Shader Fixes files, as I accidentally overwrote them last update.
 		* 22.08.2023 - Updated FusionFix, Xbox One/Series S+X Buttons.
 Added Menu Art Fix.
     	* 18.08.2023 - Updated Various Fixes files.
 Fixed a model issue with Angels of Death's clubhouse in TLAD.